decred/dcrdocs/docs/mining/overview.md

 ### Unofficial Miners

-* :fa-github: [cgminer](https://github.com/kR105-zz/cgminer) - cgminer is a popular miner for **AMD** GPUs that has a long history of use in many different cryptocurrencies.
+* :octicons-mark-github: [cgminer](https://github.com/kR105-zz/cgminer) - cgminer is a popular miner for **AMD** GPUs that has a long history of use in many different cryptocurrencies.
 It is more difficult to use than the decred gominer.

-* :fa-github: [ccminer](https://github.com/tpruvot/ccminer) - ccminer is a popular miner for **NVIDIA** GPUs that has a long history of use in many different cryptocurrencies.
+* :octicons-mark-github: [ccminer](https://github.com/tpruvot/ccminer) - ccminer is a popular miner for **NVIDIA** GPUs that has a long history of use in many different cryptocurrencies.
 It is more difficult to use than the decred gominer.

-* :fa-github: [sgminer](https://github.com/tpruvot/sgminer) - Those with an **AMD** graphics card running Windows may want to download sgminer.
+* :octicons-mark-github: [sgminer](https://github.com/tpruvot/sgminer) - Those with an **AMD** graphics card running Windows may want to download sgminer.

 ---